sharetribe/flex-docs/src/docs/concepts-development/microcopy/index.md

-In addition to adding a marketplace text file in the client application, Flex marketplace operators can modify the wording of marketplace texts in Flex Console.
+In addition to adding a marketplace text file in the client application, Flex marketplace operators can modify the wording of marketplace texts in Flex Console > Build > Content.
 This means that operators can make changes to the marketplace texts without the need for code changes.
 The same marketplace texts can also be used from several different client applications, making it easier to make centralized changes.

 ![Simple Console marketplace texts](./microcopy_simple.png)